H&AWOA website © 2000 - 2012

 GYPSY MOTHS ON SINGLE TREES IN YARDS ~

-Forest Health Specialist, Amanda Dooney has been fielding many calls on this issue -
+Forest Health Specialists, have been fielding calls on this issue -

 “I’ve received a lot of phone calls from landowners wondering what to do about Gypsy

 Moth on single trees in yards.
-I’ve discovered that the Caledonia Garden Centre on
+I’ve discovered that “Tanglefoot” products are geared

 Norfolk County - Community Services Department